You have an Instagram account and you’re looking to increase followers/engagement through your hashtags. We understand it isn’t easy.

 Follow them to maximize your posts at no extra cost.

 As we mentioned before, posts with hashtags have more engagement than those without them.

-In this sense, when using at least one hashtag on Instagram you open a possibility for new users to discover your content.
-Obviously, using more than one hashtag gives you even more reach and exposure.
+When you use at least one hashtag on an Instagram post, you are making it possible for new users to discover your content.
+As you can imagine, using more than one hashtag gives you even more reach and exposure.
+Here’s how:

 Instagram’s algorithm considers the hashtags on your posts to show them up first on the Instagram hashtag search, Instagram’s Explore tab or on your follower’s main Instagram feed.